-All research and testing activities have ceased at SSFL and environmental cleanup activities are underway to remove chemicals in the environment that remain from past operations.
-NASA, Boeing and DOE are each responsible for cleanup in areas in which they operated.
+All research and testing activities have ceased at SSFL, and environmental cleanup activities are underway to remove chemicals in the environment that remain from past operations.
+NASA, Boeing, and DOE are each responsible for cleanup in areas in which they operated historically.
 California’s Department of Toxic Substances Control (DTSC) is overseeing the cleanup.

 For more information, visit the Cleanup page.